idaholab/moose/framework/doc/content/source/systems/LinearSystem.md

 # LinearSystem

-## Description of a linear system in MOOSE
+## Solving nonlinear problems with customizable linearization in MOOSE

 In MOOSE, a `LinearSystem` denotes a linear algebraic equation system that arises from the spatial discretization of a linearized partial differential equation.
-Unlike [NonlinearSystem.md], where Newton's method is used, with a `LinearSystem` the user can customize how the system is linearized using objects that contribute to the system.
+Unlike [NonlinearSystem.md], where Newton's method is used to linearize a nonlinear equation, the `LinearSystem` allows the user to customize how the system is linearized using objects that contribute to a system matrix and right hand side.
-The simplest case is a Picard-style approach where coupling an nonlinear terms are linearized by evaluating with known solution states.
+The simplest case is a Picard-style approach where coupled nonlinear terms are linearized by evaluating with known solution states.
 For better clarity an example is provided below.

 !alert note
-Currently, `LinearSystem` with a Picard-style solution approach is only supported with finite volume discretization.
+Currently, `LinearSystem` with a Picard-style solution approach is only supported with the finite volume spatial discretization.

 ## Picard-style diffusion problem in MOOSE using a LinearSystem